 Dealing with the Stress of Single Mom Finances

 The first step is accepting that providing financially is up to you.
-I know it is hard, but even if you are getting child support that will not last forever.
+I know it is hard, but even if you are getting child support that will not last forever and a significant amount of the time your ex will not pay all the child support he is ordered to pay.
 You need to have a plan to provide for yourself once the children are grown.

 It is best to provide financially for the needs of the children and yourself.
 Depending on someone you don’t live with who probably doesn’t like you much for your basic needs makes you way too vulnerable.
 Make a plan and work that plan until you can provide for what you and the children need.